 Donaldson keeps an up to date inventory of Material Data Safety Sheets (MSDS) for all chemical substances used on the site.
 Prior to a new substance being introduced on the site it has to be approved by the Statutory Mine Manager and is included in the site register.

-In addition, copies of Material Data Safety Sheets (MSDS) are generally kept with the chemical when it is being used on site, where this is not practical, copies are kept in the on-site chemical register.
+In addition, copies of the MSDS are generally kept with the chemical when it is being used on site.
+Where this is not practical, copies are kept in the on-site chemical register.

 2.6 OTHER INFRASTRUCTURE MANAGEMENT